niolabs/docs/docs/nio-expressions.md

 ## Examples

-Here are some more examples that we find particularly illustrative:
+Here are some more examples that we find particularly illustrative of using nio expression properties:

 ```